Your travel expert

 Target birds: Rufous-tailed Jacamar, Lance-tailed Manakin, White-bellied Antbird, Buff-breasted Wren, Rufous-and-white Wren, Cocoa Woodcreeper, Crimson-crested Woodpecker, Pale-tipped Tyrannulet, Red-billed Scythebill, Trinidad Euphonia, Rufous-vented Chachalaca, Whooping Motmot, Rufous-breasted Hermit

-Early in the morning we will cross the small village of Minca on our way to Poza Azul.
-Along the dirt road up to the mythical Sierra Nevada de Santa Marta, we will have the opportunity to observe our first endemic species of the area.
-In the vicinity of our hotel we will also take the time to explore several trails on the hillside for further observations.
-A photographic session on the balcony of our hotel is also planned: toucans, thrushes, tanagers, hummingbirds... there will be plenty to do.
-The warm and humid temperatures of the area will be an excellent opportunity to go for a swim at the end of the afternoon.
-For the more intrepid, we will have the opportunity to search for nocturnal species near the lodge.
+Early in the morning, we will cross the small village of Minca on our way to Pozo Azul.
+Along the dirt road up to the legendary Sierra Nevada de Santa Marta, we will have the opportunity to observe our first endemic species of the area.
+In the vicinity of our hotel, we will also take the time to explore several trails on the hillside for more birding.
+A photographic session on the balcony of our hotel is also planned: toucans, thrushes, tanagers, hummingbirds - there will be plenty to do.
+The warm and humid temperatures of the area will be an excellent opportunity for a swim at the end of the afternoon.
+For the more intrepid, we will have the chance to search for nocturnal species near the lodge.

 Dinner and overnight in a rustic hotel in Minca.